KPIs & metrics

 Table of Contents

-The current situation has placed workers in a scenario where employees have to deal with the temporary suspension of direct supervision with the rise of remote work.
+The current situation has placed workers in a scenario where employees have to deal with the temporary suspension of direct supervision with the rise of remote work and free virtual business addresses.
 This is even a time to take employee engagement more seriously.
 Why?
 An engaged employee is said to be someone that can be trusted in terms of competence and consistency when it comes to project execution.
 Employees who can completely go above and beyond to execute his/her duties to ensure the optimum delivery of results are said to qualify as engaged employees.

 As reported by Gallup, businesses with highly engaged employees tend to outsmart their counterparts by 147%.
 Similarly, this report also concludes that an estimated 87% of employees worldwide are not engaged.
 So, how do you determine whether your company is threading on the right part of employee engagement and operational metrics?
 This is where measuring your employees' engagement comes into play.
 This is the only way to keep your A-players while reducing employee turnover.